Okay. Bringing things to order. The first meeting of representatives of the human race and homo reptilia

 - Acting for Two: Neve McIntosh plays both Restac and Alaya

-- Arc Words: The cracks in the wall make another appearance.
+- Arc Words/ Arc Symbol: The cracks in the wall make another appearance.

 - Artistic License - Biology: The Silurian doctor refers to the procedure (completed on Mo, interrupted for Amy) as "dissection".
 Dissection is when you open up and explore a dead creature; for living creatures it's vivisection.
 It could be forgiven in the previous episode with Mo, but the Silurian should know better.
 However, the audience probably wouldn't.